thegenemyers/MERQURY.FK/README.md

 -l, -f, and -s -- are as follows:

 The -l option produces a contour **line** plot of count iso-lines.
 The -f option produces a **filled** heat map of the counts.
-The -s option produces a heap map with a contour plot **stacked** on top of it.
+The -s option produces a heat map with a contour plot **stacked** on top of it.

 Another difference with CNplot, is that the y-axis denotes the frequency of k-mers in the second data set, rather than the count of k-mers in the lone data set.